mujahidniaz/llama-3.1-copilot/README.md

 - Real-time message streaming
 - Syntax highlighting for code blocks in responses
 - Customizable settings for knowledge base usage and relevance
+- Functionality to **add or update documents** in the knowledge base via the web interface
 - Easy deployment using Docker Compose

 ## System Architecture